danielabar/meblog/src/markdown/reflections-on-effective-teams.md

 **Have a goal:** Include a goal in the meeting description.
 This is different from an agenda, which is just a list of items to be discussed.
 A goal on the other hand is very specific.
 For example: "At the end of this meeting, we will have a decision on whether to use RabbitMQ or Kafka for messaging".
 Or "The purpose of this meeting is to finalize the design for the search results page".

 **Come prepared:** The meeting description should include pointers to documents/discussion that has happened prior, so all attendees can be fully up to speed before the meeting starts.
 In the case of a technical decision, this could be a link to an [ADR](../about-those-docs/#architecture-decision-records) and related PR comments.
-In the case of a UI/UX decision, it could be pointers to the Figma document (or whatever design tool is being used).
+In the case of a UI/UX decision, it could be pointers to the current designs.

 **Update docs:** Update the referenced documents during the meeting as decision(s) are being made.
 This way there's no issue of forgetting what was decided or someone having to be a secretary later transcribing what people said.
 Finally, at the conclusion of the meeting, share/publish the decision to make it visible to the entire team.